Cuba at the 2019 Pan American Games

 Cuba competed in the 2019 Pan American Games in Lima, Peru from July 26 to August 11, 2019.

 On July 6, 2019, wrestler Mijaín López was named as the country's flag bearer during the opening ceremony.

 The Cuban team consisted of 420 athletes.
+With 33 gold medals, Cuba finished in the 6th place of the medal table, whice represent the lowest position for a Cuban delegation in Pan American Games since 1959 in which finished 8th.

 Medalists

 The following Cuban competitors won medals at the games.